NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/typescript.md

 mv hardhat.config.js hardhat.config.ts
 ```

-We need to a single change to your config for it to work with TypeScript: you must use `import`/`export` instead of `require`/`module.exports`.
+We need to make a single change to your config for it to work with TypeScript: you must use `import`/`export` instead of `require`/`module.exports`.

 By using TypeScript, you can also type your configuration, which will save you from typos and other mistakes.